Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 ## Tracking Your Game Progress

-Once GameVault is launched, it automatically activates a time-tracking daemon.
-This diligent daemon continuously monitors your game progress, specifically your playtime, and promptly sends this information to the server whenever any .exe file (except those on the ignore-list) is running within a folder located in your Installations directory `<GameVault Root>/Installations/*`.
-Even if you play without an internet connection, your playtime will still be tracked and updated on the server as soon as you regain connectivity.
+Once GameVault is launched, it automatically activates playtime tracking.
+Both desktop clients continuously monitor your playtime and send this information to the server whenever a game executable (except those on the ignore list) is running from your game installation folders.
+Even if you play without an internet connection, your playtime is still tracked and synced to the server as soon as you regain connectivity.

 In our context, the term "Progress" refers to a user's activity of playing a game.
 Each user can have a single progress entry per game.